rom1504/img2dataset/README.md

         * 1.jpg
         * 2.jpg

+or as this format if choosing webdataset:
+* output_folder
+    * 0.tar containing:
+        * 0.jpg
+        * 1.jpg
+        * 2.jpg

 with each number being the position in the list.
 The subfolders avoids having too many files in a single folder.

 This can then easily be fed into machine learning training or any other use case.